ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-object-avoidance.rst

 Copter Object Avoidance
 =======================

-ArduPilot Copter supports object avoidance using a :ref:`Lightware SF40C <copter:common-lightware-sf40c-objectavoidance>` or with any sensor capable of providing distances using the MAVLink `DISTANCE_SENSOR <http://mavlink.org/messages/common#DISTANCE_SENSOR>`__ message.
+ArduCopter, from release 3.5, supports object avoidance using a :ref:`Lightware SF40C <copter:common-lightware-sf40c-objectavoidance>`, :ref:`TeraRanger Tower <copter:common-teraranger-tower-objectavoidance>`  or with any sensor capable of providing distances using the MAVLink `DISTANCE_SENSOR <http://mavlink.org/messages/common#DISTANCE_SENSOR>`__ message.
-This page describe how the object avoidance feature works and how "proximity sensors" should provide data into ArduPilot.
+This page describes how the object avoidance feature works and how "proximity sensors" should provide data into ArduPilot.

 Avoidance in Loiter
 ===================